-Sergeant Sally Donovan was also looking slightly worse for wear this morning: bleary-eyed, her hair still slightly damp and smelling strongly of shampoo.
+Sergeant Sally Donovan was also looking slightly worse for wear this morning: bleary-eyed, her hair still damp around the temples and smelling strongly of shampoo.
 Obviously hadn't slept much the night before, though she'd technically been off the clock for eight hours in between Fun Times at Baker Street and the day of paperwork and follow-up investigations that generally followed anything that Sherlock Holmes took it into his head to do.

 "Donovan.
 Any news on the Bruhl kids?"
 Lestrade pretended to be absorbed in the official report into the kidnapping, though he could probably have recited it by then.
 The last thing he wanted was the company of Sally Donovan.

 "Their mother's arrived at the hospital this morning."
 The father, Lestrade knew, had arrived back in London at around ten the night before and had been at his son's bedside since then.
 The divorced Bruhls did not get on.
 Good times were being had at that hospital.

 "Not well.
 Max is still unconscious and Claudette had a very bad night of it.
 She still won't speak…"

 Lestrade had a sneaking suspicion that he wanted Claudette to start speaking not so much for her own mental health, but so that she could say why she'd screamed at the sight of Sherlock the night before.
 He hadn't kidnapped her.
 There had to be some other reason.
 For all he knew, she'd been conditioned to be afraid of baritones or blue scarves.

 Poor kid had no idea the drama she'd unleashed.